 Visit the Warren General Store ONLINE

-Gardens tell important stories about the people who tended them and offer a significant glimpse into the past by reflecting the society in which they were created.
+Gardens offer a significant glimpse into the past by reflecting the society in which they were created.
 Clarissa Lynde’s Heritage Kitchen Garden is no exception.
-With extensive research to ensure authenticity of a typical kitchen garden of the early 1800s, Clarissa Lynde’s Heritage Kitchen Garden boasts seven plots lovingly tended by Eric Tuinman of In De Tuin Garden Services and a team of volunteers.
+With extensive research to ensure the authenticity of a typical kitchen garden of the early 1800s, Clarissa Lynde’s Heritage Kitchen Garden boasts seven plots, lovingly tended a team of volunteers.
 The gardens were created in 2017 with grants from Delta Bingo and the TD Friends of the Environment Foundation.

-They presently feature medicinal plants (eg. chamomile, calendula, yarrow), herbs (eg. savory, thyme, chives, mint and sage), vegetables including the Three Sisters (corn, squash and beans) and cucumber, cabbage, beets and onions, and plants for decorative purposes and to make dyes for fabric.
-The site includes espalier pears and apples trees along the fences.
-Vegetables are harvested in the fall and pickled by our volunteers.
+They presently feature medicinal plants (eg. chamomile, calendula, yarrow), herbs (eg. savory, thyme, chives, mint and sage), vegetables including the Three Sisters (corn, squash and beans) and cucumber, cabbage, beets and onions, plants to make dyes for fabric, and flowers for decorative purposes.
+The site includes espalier pears and apples trees.
+Produce is harvested in the fall and used for educational purposes.